CTCycle/NISTADS-Adsorption-Modeling/README.md

 **2) Collect adsorption data:** extract data from the NIST DB and organise them into a readable .csv format.
 Data is collected through NIST/ARPA-E Database API in a concurrent fashion, allowing for fast data retrieval by selecting a maximum number of parallel HTTP requests.
 Once the data has been collected, Pug REST API is used to fetch adsorbates molecular properties that will be added to the main dataset.

-**3) Data preprocessing:** prepare the adsorption dataset for machine learning, including normalization of numerical variables and SMILE sequence encoding using a regex-based tokenizer.
+**3) Data preprocessing:** prepare the adsorption dataset for machine learning by normalizing its numerical variables and encoding SMILE sequences with a regex-based tokenizer.
+Note that only one instance of the processed dataset may exist at any given moment, so any loaded checkpoints will reference the current version regardless of the original configurations.

 **4) Model training and evaluation:** open the machine learning menu to explore various options for model training and validation.
 Once the menu is open, you will see different options: